mahanfr/ffdbg/README.md

-# ffdgb - File Format Debugger
+# ffdbg - File Format Debugger

-ffdgb is a versatile program designed for meticulous file format debugging. it provides a seamless interface for iterating over files, byte by byte, facilitating in-depth analysis and troubleshooting of file structures. you can use this tool for decoding property formats or debugging complex data structures. - chatgpt (I am too lazy to write a dscription)
+ffdbg is a versatile program designed for meticulous file format debugging. it provides a seamless interface for iterating over files, byte by byte, facilitating in-depth analysis and troubleshooting of file structures. you can use this tool for decoding property formats or debugging complex data structures. - chatgpt (I am too lazy to write a dsecription)

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.